-To learn about the importance of dog joint health and to actively prevent their degradation, read ahead.
+To learn about the importance of dog joint health and to actively prevent their degradation as a dog owner, read ahead.

 Joint Breakdown: What Constitutes a Joint?

-There are a few basic components of a joint, each with their own function to play.
+There are a few basic components of a joint, each with its own function to play.

 - Connecting bones – The bones make up the structure of the joint.
 How they’re shaped when the dog is developing determines the joint’s integrity and stability.